AravindaM/sg-scala-labs/README.md

 This repository, intended for the [Spring User Group Meetup](https://www.meetup.com/singasug/events/234315161/) on 28th Sep 2016, is an introductory lab to the scala language.

-It is a patchwork of exercises taken from [scala-labs](https://github.com/scala-labs/scala-labs), the book [Scala for the Impatient](http://horstmann.com/scala/) and the Coursera course [Functional Programming Principles in Scala](https://www.coursera.org/learn/progfun1).
+It is a patchwork of exercises taken from [scala-labs](https://github.com/scala-labs/scala-labs) and the Coursera course [Functional Programming Principles in Scala](https://www.coursera.org/learn/progfun1).

 Before starting the lab, make sure to setup your environment (section below) and optionally go through this [Scala quick tour](https://docs.google.com/presentation/d/1KowHAem2BEnUNKMMbjQJE_tHOIgVWVAmI5OajVMQIa0/edit?usp=sharing).